smcclab/smc-course/_resources/01-faq.md

-In LENS believe that computing (including creative computing) is [for everyone](https://twitter.com/search?q=%23cs4all), and so no-one should rule themselves out because they think they're not "technical" enough to make music with computers.
+In LENS believe that computing (including creative computing) is [for everyone](https://twitter.com/search?q=%23cs4all), and so no-one should rule themselves out because they think they're not "technical" or "musical" enough to make music with computers.

 Having said that, this isn't a standard CS course, so if you're expecting: